f00b4r0/simple_pushota/README.md

 It is possible to abort a call to `pushota()` without flashing by sending an HTTP DELETE request using e.g.
 `curl <esphost>:<OTA_PORT> -X DELETE`

+If enabled in menuconfig, it is possible to query the running firmware version by sending an HTTP GET request using e.g.
+`curl <esphost>:<OTA_PORT>`.
+The version will be provided in the response content.

 ## Implementation details

 The system is very crude, it provides just enough HTTP glue for a basic HTTP client to be able to upload the new firmware binary.